 Working with Advania to empower rapid deployment

 Once Jon had successfully convinced the Tibber “original team”, the first 50 employees, and other senior decision-makers of the benefits of adopting Okta, he was keen to move quickly.
-Working with information technology specialists Advania as a source of strategic support, he leveraged the Stockholm-based organisation’s team of certified Okta specialists to drive the project forward.
-As a result, Jon was able to devise, design, and deploy an Okta infrastructure suitable for the whole Tibber organisation in just one and a half months.
+Working with information technology specialists Advania as a source of strategic support, he leveraged the Stockholm-based organization’s team of certified Okta specialists to drive the project forward.
+As a result, Jon was able to devise, design, and deploy an Okta infrastructure suitable for the whole Tibber organization in just one and a half months.

 “Given our startup mentality, time to market is crucial at Tibber,” Jon adds.
 “Advania helped me to get to grips with this project and deliver it as quickly and effectively as possible.
 The strategic support and quality of service we receive, all in my native tongue, is second-to-none.”